Tenjin0/webServer/README.md

 # webServer
-a simplewebServer in nodeJS without using the http module.
+A simplewebServer in nodeJS without using the http module.
 Parse the http request then send a response.

 Use the web page of my tutor to test it.